PranavJoshi-STEM/EZSchoolTracker_Project_PUBLIC/README.md

 # EZSchoolTracker
+## Please see:
+This is a copy of EZSchoolTracker_Project made by Pranav Joshi (me).
+Unlike EZSchoolTracker_Project, this repository does not contain the source code.
+Instead, EZSchoolTracker_Project_PUBLIC only has the standalone applications, the data and the markdown files.
+If you would like to see the code, please contact me at Joshipn2018@gmail.com.
 ## Description:
 This project was built as a client-server application.
 Version 1 was released on February 26th, 2023.